themepark-dev/theme.park/README.md

 #### The `graforg.css` theme is a dark theme that matches the Organizr dark theme.
 #### `grafplex.css`: If you want a regular Plex theme for your Grafana setup, use the **`grafplex.css`** theme instead.

 #### For panel integration on the Organizr homepage you can use `graforg-dashboard.css` if you use the Plex theme in Organizr.
 The theme is an "internal" theme that is meant to be used in an Organizr iframe as the background is set to transparent.
+NOTE: When viewing Grafana in Organizr iframe using `graforg-dashboard.css` it will follow the Organizr theme.
+When viewing it outside of Organizr iframe the background will be white ect.
+If you don't want this you can create two reverse proxies.
+One for grafana organizr homepage integration and one for the regular grafana theme.

 ### Check out https://technicalramblings.com/blog/spice-up-your-homepage-part-ii/

 ![](https://technicalramblings.com/wp-content/uploads/2019/01/orgdash.jpg)